MimiCheng/java-data-structure/README.md

 # java-happiness

-This repository is the homework assignments that I did in Data structure class, which I took at Université de Montréal in Fall 2021.
+This repository is the homework assignments that I did in Fall 2021 Data structure class at Université de Montréal.
 It consists of 3 projects using various data structure.

 ### Assignment 1: Card Games (9/10)